BoundlessDrop/style-guide/README.md

 - Receive events from the outside world (usually through views)
 - Interact with the model
 - Displays the appropriate view to the user
+- When it's becoming Fat, Consider using Concern Or Services.

-The following model structure is to be used in all our controllers:
+The following structure is to be used in all our controllers:

   ```ruby
   class UsersController < ApplicationController